kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 ---
 layout: post
-title:  "What should the first 6 months of a python data science project look like?"
+title:  "So how does one kick-off a python data science project?"
 date:   2025-01-05 08:53:16 +0100
 categories: jekyll update
 ---